GlobalGovernanceFrameworks/website/src/lib/content/framework/en/implementation/meta.md

 - Independent verification of measurement processes and results
 - Explicit valuing of unmeasured dimensions through narrative and case study
 - Participatory metric development involving diverse stakeholders

----

-**Document Status**: Near-Final Draft
-**Last Updated**: March 27, 2025
-**Next Review**: To be determined

-This framework outlines the core architecture for meta-governance—how governance systems across domains can interoperate, align, and evolve together.
-While the conceptual foundations and structural components are well-established, we're currently seeking practical implementation examples beyond the case models presented.
-Particular areas for development include more diverse regional applications and detailed integration protocols with other frameworks.

-We welcome feedback on this framework.
-Please [contact us](/contact) with suggestions, case studies, or implementation experiences.